Understanding HSK 3.0

 Tasks You Can Accomplish

-- Share opinions about common social news and phenomena
+- Share opinions on social news, environmental issues, and economic trends

 Topics You Can Discuss